epfl-ada/ada-2023-project-theredpandada5/ada_website/index.markdown

 However, the following variables were significant at the 5% level:
 - The **number of votes**, positively correlated with the rating.
-- Questions 0, 3, 18, with respectively a negative, positive and positive correlation (although low for each question).
+- **Questions 0, 3, 18**, with respectively a negative, positive and positive correlation (although low for each question).
 - The **release date** of the movie, which negatively correlates with the ratings.
 - The **runtime** of the movie, also positively correlated with the rating.
+- **Persona 4, 8, 12, 13** with respectively positive, negative, negative and positive correlation (although low for each persona).

-We can at least draw one conclusion from this: the number of votes seem to significantly explain some variance in the ratings.
-For instance, as the following plot shows, movies with weddings stopped at the altar have a considerably lower number of votes, and they also have a lower score… That may be a problem.
-Or is it?
+We can at least draw one conclusion from this: the number of votes seems to significantly explain some variance in the ratings.
+For instance, as the following plot shows, movies with weddings stopped at the altar have a considerably lower number of votes, and they also have a lower score… That may be a problem!
+Or not?

 <iframe src="./assets/nb_votes_conf_int_questions.html" width="800" height="600"></iframe>